rospus/OpenHospital/README.md

 # OpenHospital
 OpenHospital 2.0 (ISF OpenHospital web version) - WIP

-How to build with Gradle:
+## How to build with Gradle:
 From command line use command: gradlew build

-How to generate Eclipse project:
+## How to generate Eclipse project:
 From command line use command: gradlew eclipse

+## How to build with Maven:
+### (requires Maven 3.2.5 or lesser installed and configured)
+From command line use command: mvn clean install